 We’ve been thinking about how some businesses don’t fit the mold that’s typical for Pardot/Salesforce customers.
 How you treat existing customers depends entirely on how your business runs.

-There are different lead lifecycles that could kick in when an existing customer submits a Pardot form, ones that Lucy and I have worked in organisations implementing these unconventional approaches.
+There are different lead lifecycles that could kick in when an existing customer submits a Pardot form, ones that Lucy and I have worked in organizations implementing these unconventional approaches.

 When an existing customer submits a Pardot form: